Legal MDMA Therapy Could Be Just a Few Years Away

 The veteran sought various treatments through the military, including seeing psychologists, taking prescription medication, attending group therapy—he even tried a controversial cranial electrotherapy stimulation.
 But nothing worked, or helped for very long, until he discovered the MDMA trials.
 "It confronts you with who you are, the skeletons in your closet, makes you face them and work through them or at least be okay with it," he said.
 "It makes you look yourself in mirror and challenges you to be OK with who's looking back at you."

 Dr. Will Van Derveer, a psychiatrist who helped administer the Phase 2 trials in Boulder, was skeptical when he first heard about MDMA-assisted therapy.
 But the more he learned, the more intrigued he was.
 "I'm interested in using the least amount of medication possible in getting people well," Derveer said.
 "Giving people drug three times only over the whole course of treatment is a lot less than when I use traditional pharmaceuticals that people end up taking for years and years.
-Those drugs tend to work like anaesthesia, which is helpful for repressing symptoms but doesn't get to the bottom of the problem."
+Those drugs tend to work like anesthesia, which is helpful for repressing symptoms but doesn't get to the bottom of the problem."

 During the trials, a team of therapists held about three-dozen total sessions with each patient.
 In three of the sessions, the subject was given an MDMA pill and laid on a couch with an eyeshade while the drug took effect.
 Other sessions focused on screening, preparation and integration of the experience into the patients' everyday lives.